michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Annulment vs Divorce in Michigan

 At the end of a marriage, a spouse may file for divorce or annulment to dissolve the marriage and be able to remarry legally.
 In the case of annulment, this dissolution not only terminates the marriage but also declares it non-existent and returns the spouses to their former statuses.
-Other than establishing legal grounds, state above, and limitations or exceptions of certain grounds, Michigan law does not exactly indicate the waiting periods for obtaining annulment decrees.
+Other than establishing legal grounds, stated above, and limitations or exceptions of certain grounds, Michigan law does not exactly indicate the waiting periods for obtaining annulment decrees.
 However, court procedures and residency requirements are the same as those for divorce.
-Limitations/exceptions include:
+Limitations/exceptions generally include:

-• MCL 552.37 and 552.36: When the annulment petition is based on grounds of force, fraud, or incapacity to contract, and both parties cohabitated voluntarily prior to the suit while being aware of such grounds, no annulment decree will be issued by the court
+• MCL 552.37 and 552.36: When the annulment petition is based on grounds of force, fraud, or incapacity to contract, and both parties cohabited voluntarily prior to the suit while being aware of such grounds, no annulment decree will be issued by the court

 • MCL 552.35 and 552.34: A suit for annulment may be filed by a next friend on behalf of a person who is incapable of contracting (minor or incapacitated persons), and a parent or legal guardian, on behalf of a minor